Home » computer engineering » Types of network topology in computer system

 Disadvantages of tree topology

-1. If the backbone cable fails, large network segments stop working.
+1. Failure of the backbone cable disrupts large network sections.

 Mesh topology in computer networks